 Papers, Please Accessibility Report

-Papers, Please offers 19 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 19 accessibility features for Papers, Please in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.You play the role of a border-crossing immigration officer in the fictional dystopian Eastern Bloc-like country of Arstotzka.
 You review each immigrant’s and returning citizens’ passports and paperwork according to an increasing list of changing rules stemming from a volatile political landscape.
 Each person, whether legitimate or not, has a story about their journey and the personal impact of not being let in.
 Your choices not only impact the citizens but your own standing and money for your family.
 You must also decide whether to uphold the government or work with organisations to establish a new one.
 You play for 31 days and depending on your decisions there are 20 different endings.

 Touch screen computers are compatible with the game.